seqeralabs/nf-tower-aws/forge/README.md

 }
 ```

-### CloudWatch Logs Access
+### CloudWatch logs access

-Seqera Platform requires access to CloudWatch logs to display relevant log data in the web
-interface.
-The policy can be scoped down to limit access to the [specific log
-group](https://docs.seqera.io/platform-cloud/compute-envs/aws-batch#advanced-options) defined on the
+Seqera requires access to CloudWatch logs to display relevant log data in the web interface.
+The policy can be scoped down to limit access to the [specific log group](https://docs.seqera.io/platform-cloud/compute-envs/aws-batch#advanced-options) defined on the compute environment:
-compute environment:

 ```json
 {